Prof. Dr. Toby Walsh (Scientia Professor of AI)

 Serge Gaspers is an ARC Future Fellow and a Senior Lecturer at UNSW Sydney (The University of New South Wales).
 At UNSW, he leads the Algorithms Group and is a member of the Artificial Intelligence, School of Computer Science and Engineering, Faculty of Engineering.
 He is also part of the Agora Centre for Market Design and the Centre on Impact of AI and Robotics.

 Serge is part-time contributed as a Senior Researcher to Data61, CSIRO where he is a member of the Algorithmic Decision Theory group within Decision Sciences.

 Before joining UNSW and Data61 (as NICTA) in 2012 as an ARC DECRA fellow, Serge obtained a PhD from the University of Bergen in 2008 and did postdoctoral research at the University of Montpellier 2, the University of Chile, and TU Wien.

-Simon Mackenzie (currently postdoc at Carnegie Mellon University)
+Simon Mackenzie (subsequently postdoc at Carnegie Mellon University)

-Nicholas Mattei (currently researcher at IBM TJ Watson Research Laboratory)
+Nicholas Mattei (subsequently researcher at IBM TJ Watson Research Laboratory)